czhangy/UCLA-Core/Upper-Divs/CS-181/notes.md

   - TM could interpret a DFA diagram by the Church-Turing Thesis
   - TM could interpret an NFA diagram (search interpretation)
   - Note: this is different from saying a DFA is a special case of a TM: compile-time vs. runtime
-  - Same for PDA, using its work tape to simulate the stack => definitely dyanmic
+  - Same for PDA, using its work tape to simulate the stack => definitely dynamic
 - What about semantics of TM?
   - Can a TM simulate a TM?
 Or is that something we can disprove using proof by contradiction
     - Yes, we can predict what `(M, w)` will do, but in the most general case, we can only do this by simulating the computation step-by-step